touying-typ/touying/src/utils.typ

 }

-/// Reconstruct a styled content with a new body
+/// Reconstruct a styled content with a new body.
 ///
-/// - `it` is the content to reconstruct
+/// - it (content): The content to reconstruct.
 ///
-/// - `new-child` is the new child you want to replace the old body with
+/// - new-child (content): The new child you want to replace the old body with.
 #let reconstruct-styled(it, new-child) = {
   typst-builtin-styled(new-child, it.styles)
 }

-/// Determine if a content is a metadata
+/// Determine if a content is a metadata.
 ///
 /// Example: `is-metadata(metadata((a: 1)))` returns `true`
 #let is-metadata(it) = {